BioNos1/WiFi-DeAuth-Detector/README.md

 * When the number of detected packets exceeds the configured threshold, the TFT display and buzzer alert the user.

 > **Note:** Replace the placeholder BSSID with the MAC address of the access point you want to monitor.

+Future Updates

+This project will continue to evolve with new features and enhancements.
+Planned updates include:

+Integration of Bluetooth (BLE) functionality for local wireless monitoring and notifications.
+A web-based alarm and monitoring dashboard for real-time attack alerts, device status, and event logging.
+Further optimization of the detection algorithm to improve accuracy and reduce false positives.
+Additional customization options and enhanced user interface features.